republique-et-canton-de-geneve/chvote-1-0/README.md

 CHVote components are released under [AGPL 3.0](https://www.gnu.org/licenses/agpl.txt).

 # Future
-The second generation of CHVote is under active development.
-It aims to provide end-to-end encryption with individual and universal verifiabilities.
-Its source code will be published under AGPL 3.0 as well.
+The second generation of CHVote has been under active development in 2017 and 2018.
+The project has since been discontinued and will not be put into production.
+It aimed to provide end-to-end encryption with individual and universal verifiabilities.
+Its source code is published here: [https://chvote2.gitlab.io](https://chvote2.gitlab.io).